fullstorydev/android-shoppe-demo/README.md

 # android-shoppe-demo
 Android Client for the example "Shoppe" app

-Android Shoppe Demo is reference application that provides tips and tricks to using [FullStory](https://www.fullstory.com/) on [Native Mobile](https://www.fullstory.com/mobile-apps/) Android.
+The Android Shoppe Demo is reference application that provides tips and tricks to using [FullStory](https://www.fullstory.com/) on [Native Mobile](https://www.fullstory.com/mobile-apps/) Android.

 ## Getting started

-To apply FullStory Android plugin, you'll need [Android Studio](https://developer.android.com/studio).
+To apply the FullStory Android Plugin, you'll need [Android Studio](https://developer.android.com/studio).
 You'll then download or clone this repo to your desired directory.

 To open the project, use "File > Open" in Android Studio and selece either "java" or "kotlin"(coming soon) folder.